Statistics-For-Surfer/Briscola-Game/README.md

 ## Content description
 This repository contains the final  project of Statistical Learning during the accademic year 2022/2023 [master degree in Data Science](http://datascience.i3s.uniroma1.it/it) in Sapienza University of Rome.

-The goal of the project is to teach an agent through a Reinforcement learninc approach how to play the popular italian cards game Briscola.
+The goal of the project is to teach an agent through a Reinforcement learning approach how to play the popular italian cards game Briscola.
 The agent must beat the baselines agents : Random & Greedy.

 ### *Authors*:
 * Paolo Barba